niknal357/sm-docs/docs/Start.md

 The <strong>previous documentation</strong> for Scrap Mechanic Version <strong>0.5.1</strong> is no longer available, as the content was not preserved.

-If you encounter any errors, malfunctions, broken links or missing information, please report them [here](https://github.com/niknal357/sm-docu/issues).
+If you encounter any errors, malfunctions, broken links or missing information, please report them [here](https://github.com/niknal357/sm-docs/issues).
+If you yourself want to contribute to this documentation, you can do so [here](https://github.com/niknal357/sm-docs).
 :::

 ### Console